cororok/circular_disk_buffer/README.md

 		Queue queue = new CircularDiskQueueAndStack(diskSpaceByte, dataFileName);
 		Stack stack = new CircularDiskQueueAndStack(diskSpaceByte, dataFileName);

-		// unfixed length, can read/write on both first/last. needs additional duplicated header compared to stack/queue.
+		// unfixed length, can read/write on both first/last.
+		// needs additional duplicated header compared to stack/queue.
 		Deque deque = new CircularDiskDeque(diskSpaceByte, dataFileName);

-		// efficient when the length of the input data is fixed because no need to keep size header Deque fixedDeque = new CircularDiskDequeFixed(diskSpaceByte, dataFileName, 500); // bytes
+		// efficient when the length of the input data is fixed because
+		// no need to keep size header long fixedSizeByte = 500;
+		Deque fixedDeque = new CircularDiskDequeFixed(diskSpaceByte, dataFileName, fixedSizeByte);

 		// needs to close above
 	}